AeroBnb/Reviews_aeroBnb/README.md

  Reviews_staybnb
 Working on SDC Project

- To start the application: npm start (It starts on port: 7000) To build the bundle: npm run react-dev
+ To start the application: npm start (It starts on port: 7000)

+ To build the bundle: npm run react-dev
 --------------------------------------------------
             To Populate the database
 --------------------------------------------------
  To populate mongo database with 10M records: npm run seed-mongo.

- To populate sequelize database with 10M records: npm run seed-sequelize To populate postgres database with 10M records: npm run build-csv and then npm run load-csv To populate sequelize database with 10M records: npm run seed-sequelize To populate mySQL database with 100 records: npm run seed1 and then npm run seed2
+ To populate sequelize database with 10M records: npm run seed-sequelize.

+ To populate postgres database with 10M records: npm run build-csv and then npm run load-csv.

+ To populate sequelize database with 10M records: npm run seed-sequelize.

+ To populate mySQL database with 100 records: npm run seed1 and then npm run seed2.

 --------------------------------------------------
             Docker